Smart and Stupid Property Investors

 This is a natural progression of our civic society and many Singaporeans have began to think beyond the pursuit of money.

 Obviously, money is important and we should always respect money.
 But many of us begin to realize that life is not all about making more and more money.
 There are many things in life that money cannot buy – respect, love, kinship and friendship.
-So at certain stage, having more money would not buy you happiness and make you a happier person.

 Many members use CPF savings when buying a property.
 Before you decide on buying your dream home, we highly recommend reading “Things to look out for when buying a property using CPF” and watching “Buying a House” videos.
 Here’re 8 essentials you should be aware of.
 Please note that the information may be different if you are using CPF for multiple properties.